 Midland General Store

-Paige Appel and Kelly Harris, the creative duo behind Bash, Please selected Otto Design Group to create the perfect environment for their first foray into brick and mortar retail.
+Paige Appel and Kelly Harris, the creative duo behind Bash, Please selected ODG to create the perfect environment for their foray into brick and mortar retail.

 Working with inspiration ranging from wheat fields of the midwest, Santa Fe art colonies, and Japanese tea houses ODG conceived of Midland’s Culver City location as a suite of memorable moments - comprised of refined materials set against a rough hewn shell.